Mushi-mushi/mushi-mushi.github.io/_posts/2020-02-09-a-new-foe-has-appeared.markdown

 Introduction
 ------------
-The idea to finally set up my own blog stems from my first malware analysis where a word document was spotted on Twitter by one of my colleague.
-Following the Twitter thread shows that some researchers had already did some preliminary analysis but the main payload still needed to be unpacked and analized.
-After reaching out to one of the researcher (@Arkbird_SOLG) I was directed to a great tutorial about how to unpack python executable ([Tutorial][link1])
+The idea to finally set up my own blog stems from my first malware analysis where a word document was spotted on Twitter by one of my colleagues.
+Following the Twitter thread shows that some researchers had already done some preliminary analysis but the main payload still needed to be unpacked and analyzed.
+After reaching out to one of the researchers (@Arkbird_SOLG) I was directed to a great tutorial about how to unpack python executable ([Tutorial][link1])

 Sample
 ------